jumphone/BEER/README.md

 ### *Another Demo of MBEER (GSE102130):

-Here, we only show the final UMAP figures.
+Here, we only show the final UMAP figures (All parameters are similar with the first demo).

 #### Keep batch effect:
 <img src="https://github.com/jumphone/BEER/raw/master/DATA/MBEER3.png" width="400">